Urgent Care vs. Emergency: When, What and How They Cure

 Here’s the difference between urgent care and emergency care:

 When Should You Go to an Emergency Room?
 If the situation turns out to be serious enough that you call 911, the ambulance or paramedics will automatically take you to the emergency room, which is equipped to handle many types of life-threatening problems.
 But that extra capability comes at a cost: ERs cost considerably more than urgent care centers, and the wait time can be several hours for non-emergency conditions.
 If you are having any of the following, the emergency room is the best option:

 - When Should You Go to an Urgent Care?
 Urgent care centers are for non-life-threatening problems that stem from daily living.
 They are open for more hours than most doctors’ offices, have more on-site treatment options, and cost significantly less than an ER visit.
 By definition, doctors at urgent care facilities are able to evaluate and care for anything that isn’t an emergency.

 Urgent care problems include:

-The ideal medical care comes from a physician who knows your history inside and out.
+- The ideal medical care comes from a physician who knows your history inside and out.
 But if they’re not available for a problem that can’t keep, or you don’t have a regular doctor, the urgent care is a timely, convenient option.
 And for true medical emergencies, the ER is open, 24-7.
 As you now know the difference between urgent care and emergency care, visit the right one depending on your medical situation.